illuminatedpast/csun-sca-processing/index.md

 # CSUN SC/A Processing Guide

 This Accessioning and Processing Guide outlines our local practices.
 It is a significantly revised 2023 github version of previous documentation, and features contributions from all Archivists and Librarians in the unit.
 A major review will occur again in 2028.
-Other revisions may occur before then, in response to issues discussed at monthly Processing Meetings and/or system changes.
+Other revisions may occur before then in response to issues discussed at monthly Processing Meetings and/or system changes.

 ***